 International Collaborative Grants

-International Collaborative Grants support conferences, workshops, or seminars involving at least two Georgetown faculty and at least one foreign collaborator.
-These grants, of up to $15,000, cover eligible travel and meeting expenses.
+International Collaborative Grants support conferences, workshops, or seminars involving at least two full-time Georgetown faculty and at least one foreign collaborator.
+These grants, of up to $15,000, cover eligible economy travel and meeting expenses.

 Teams of two or more full-time Georgetown faculty are eligible to apply.